SimranS224/GameCenter/Phase2/TEAM.md

 - solvable for sliding tiles, unittests, sequencer randomizing the sequences still needed, AI still needed for tic tac toe
 Meeting 3: Got together and got a lot of work done
-- solvablesliding tiles got fixed, started thinking about design patterns, random strategy and hard AI and PVP for Tictactoe basically working,
+- solvable sliding tiles got fixed, started thinking about design patterns, random strategy and hard AI and PVP for Tictactoe basically working, sequencer developing well, leaderboard still being worked on Meeting 4: Discussed what needed final touches and started writing test codes;
+fixed a bunch of bugs in Tic Tac Toe, Sequencer worked, scoreboard almost done, unittests and little details still needed to be done Meeting 5: Scoreboard done, worked on unittests and cleaned up a lot of code smells, added java doc, and finished unittests.
+Also added the walkthrough pdf